Careers360 Logo

 • Flowers

-Flowering Plants Basics
+Introduction to Flowering Plants

 Flowering plants, often known as angiosperms, account for over 80% of all living plant species.
-They are the most diverse group with a population of about 300,000 species.
+They are the most diverse group, with a population of about 300,000 species.
 Gymnosperms are thought to be the ancestors of angiosperms.
 A few extinct ferns may have evolved into blooming plants through several stages of evolution.
 Some of the basics mentioned in the morphology of flowering plants NCERT are:

 NEET Highest Scoring Chapters & Topics

-Know Most Scoring Concepts in NEET 2024 Based on Previous Year Analysis
+Know Most Scoring Concepts in NEET 2024 Based on Previous Year Analysis.

 Know More

-Morphology of Flowering Plants - Detailed Explanations
+Detailed View on Morphology of Flowering Plants

 Aspects